Schedule a Consultation

 Here are 5 common reasons you might want to stop having therapy:

-2. You feel stable enough and want to practice some of the things you've learned in therapy in real life
+2. You feel stable enough and want to practise some of the things you've learned in therapy in real life.

 5. Your schedule or location has changed so, logistically, you're no longer able to attend sessions.